 Interstate 10 runs through Tucson and angles northwest to Phoenix.

 At the exit to the Picacho Peak RV Resort, and an Arizona state campground, is Picacho Peak Plaza – a Shell gas station and curio shop.
-These knick knack shops scratch out an existence throughout the west and if you can get in and out without buying something, that will forever gather dust on a shelf at home, you are far too disciplined.
+These knick knack shops scratch out an existence throughout the west and if you can get in and out without buying something that will forever gather dust on a shelf at home, you are far too disciplined.

-Kirk buys a candy bar for sugar energy and we hit the road for Tucson, on an expedition to a camera shop looking for a new lens for his camera to photograph homes for sale, for real estate agents in Green Valley, Arizona.He didn’t find Truth or Consequences in T or C, New Mexico and left there before I did.
+My T or C friend, Kirk, buys himself a candy bar for sugar energy and we hit the road again for Tucson, on an expedition to a camera shop to look at a new lens for Kirk’s camera.
+He photographs homes for sale, for Green Valley real estate agents.

 I think I see a Jackalope waving at us as we pull back onto the freeway, but Kirk says I am mistaken.